-One popular business elective is Project Management -the #1 skill for all science and technical jobs!
-(16:137:601 Special Topics: section 90, Project Management for the Scientific).
+One popular business elective is Project Management-the #1 skill for all science and technical jobs!
+(16:137:508, Science-Based Project Management).

 TOPICS IN MANAGEMENT: The Topics in Management course is a shell for some tremendous professional courses offered at Rutgers.
 Learn more about how to register.
-The is a popular series of courses given by the Executive Education division of the Rutgers Business School.
-For those interested in cybersecurity certifications, we have a new certification course Special Topics: Google CyberCert/Security Plus Prep 16:137:603 section 02) with Cybersecurity Coordinator Lars Sorensen.
+For those interested in cybersecurity certifications, we offer the new certification course, Cybersecurity Certification (16:137:567), with Cybersecurity Coordinator Lars Sorensen.

 Need some work experience or interested in experiential learning?
 Take a professional or research internship as a business or science elective.
 This is for students who have just received an internship (see our internship page here).
 The internship course runs alongside a professional or research internship and provides professional development and leadership training from PSM executive coach Abbe Rosenthal.
 Last but not least-Externships are a design-based experience where students work on industry-sponsored projects.
 Learn more about externships, or attend one of our externship webinars for more information.
-You can also read about the stellar Externship Lightning Talks from spring 2023.
+You can also read about the stellar Externship Lightning Talks from fall 2024.
 Receive credit for the project or complete it simply for experience (participate as "club"-to put on your resume).
 Externships are available to students in all concentrations and even working students to try something new and build your portfolio!
 There are even bootcamps where you can try out other careers (like the ever-popular Wall Street Bootcamp!).